wiseman-timelord/DownLord/README.md

 4. The complete download will be in `.\downloads`, move completed files out.

 ### Notation
-- It works for regular larger http/https download, but but its made it for downloading GGUF files from Huggingface, otherwise done on, browser or `lfs`.
-Currently untested on pladforms such as GoogleDrive, etc, it likely wont work with every format of url.
+- It works for regular larger http/https download, but but its made it for downloading GGUF files from Huggingface, otherwise done on, browser or `lfs`, less effectively for formats such as gguf.
+- Currently untested on pladform GoogleDrive, and otherwise the program is able to do most regular http/https such as Ubuntu iso from official site.
 - On a slow connection DownLord will hog the bandwidth, this is deemed to be optimal to the task.
-While you wait, you could play `RimWorld` with mods from `RimWorldBase.com`, even better with my mod(s) found on the Nexus under the same UserName.
+While you wait, you could play `RimWorld` with mods from NexusMods user under the same UserName.

 ## Development
 1. At some point a bash script and modify scripts a little, to enable Linux compatibility also.